How Drishti Improves Focus and Stability in Ashtanga Yoga

 Ever noticed how easily your mind wanders during practice?
 Your drishti might be the missing piece 👀!

-In Ashtanga yoga, the gazing point (Drishti) is an essential practice element.
+In Ashtanga yoga, the gazing point (Drishti) is a really important part of practice.
 It doesn't just help you focus -- it also stabilizes your body and mind.

 What Is Drishti?

-Drishti is a concentration technique that anchors your attention in the present moment and keeps distractions at bay.
+Drishti is a concentration technique that keeps your attention on the present moment and stops you from getting distracted.

-It guides your body and mind into a deeper meditative state, strengthening your inner awareness.
+It helps your body and mind settle into a deeper meditative state, building stronger inner awareness.

 1. Sharpens Your Focus